tobiasHeinke/monostyle/docs/tools.md

 Options:

-- `threshold` (integer): the highest count to report (within the docs when the lexicon/dictionary was build).
+- `threshold` (integer): the highest count to report (within the docs when the lexicon/dictionary has been built).

 ## List Search